Migrating VMware VMs to zCompute¶

 Migrate VMWare VMs from NFS share

-The recommended migration option includes an NFS volume accessible to both the source virtualization platform (e.g. as a datastore for Vmware ESXi hosts) and to the importer VM over a direct subnet to which it’s attached.
+The recommended migration option includes an NFS volume that is accessible to both the source virtualization platform (e.g. as a datastore for Vmware ESXi hosts) and to the importer VM over a direct subnet to which it’s attached.

 Migrate VMs using the VMware API